autowarefoundation/autoware.universe/sensing/autoware_pointcloud_preprocessor/docs/concatenate-data.md

 #### lidar_timestamp_noise_window

-Additionally, due to the mechanical design of LiDARs, there may be some jitter in the timestamps of each scan like the image shown below.
+Additionally, due to the mechanical design of LiDARs, there may be some jitter in the timestamps of each scan, as shown in the image below.
 For example, if the scan frequency is set to 10 Hz (scanning every 100 ms), the timestamps between each scan might not be exactly 100 ms apart.
 To handle this noise, the `lidar_timestamp_noise_window` parameter is provided.

+User can use [this tool](https://github.com/tier4/timestamp_analyzer) to visualize the noise betweeen each scan.

 ![jitter](./image/jitter.png)

-From the example above, the noise is from 0 to 8 ms, the user should set 0.008 in the `lidar_timestamp_noise_window` parameter.
+From the example above, the noise ranges from 0 to 8 ms, so the user should set `lidar_timestamp_noise_window` to `0.008`.

-The figure below demonstrates how `lidar_timestamp_noise_window` works with `concatenate_and_time_sync_node`.
-If the green `X` is in the range of the red triangles, it means that the point cloud matches the reference timestamp of the collector.
+The figure below demonstrates how `lidar_timestamp_noise_window` works with the `concatenate_and_time_sync_node`.
+If the green `X` is within the range of the red triangles, it indicates that the point cloud matches the reference timestamp of the collector.

 ![noise_timestamp_offset](./image/noise_timestamp_offset.drawio.svg)